linuxsimba/cumulus-install-vm/README.md

 # Provision Cumulus Switch from ONIE.

-A simplification of [vagrant-cw-libvirt]().
+A simplification of
+[vagrant-cw-libvirt](https://github.com/skamithi/vagrant-cw-libvirt).
 Received a bunch of Quanta switches with no Cumulus software.
 This provided a quick way to install Cumulus Linux and provision the switches with the appropriate config.
-No internet connectivity was needed during provisioning.
+No internet connectivity or *console access* was needed during provisioning.

 ## Requirements

-* Only supports [vagrant-libvirt], so only Linux Laptops.
+* Only supports
+  [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt), so only Linux Laptops.
-  Support and documentation for [vagrant-virtualbox]() is welcome, and then you can do this procedure using a MAC or Windows PC.
+  Support and documentation for [vagrant-virtualbox](https://www.vagrantup.com/docs/providers/) is welcome, and then you can do this procedure using a MAC or Windows PC.